DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `reset_sprites`

 Sprites when loaded are cached.
 This method invalidates the cache record of all sprites so that updates on from the disk can be loaded.
-This function is automatically called when `args.gtk.reset` (`$gtk.reset`) is invoked.
+This function is automatically called when `args.gtk.reset` (`GTK.reset`) is invoked.

 ### `calcspritebox`

+!> This method should be used for development purposes only and is expensive to call every frame.
+Do not use this method to set the size of sprite when rendering (hard code those values since you know what they are beforehand).

 Given a path to a sprite, this method returns the `width` and `height` of a sprite as a tuple.

-NOTE: This method should be used for development purposes only and is expensive to call every frame.
-Do not use this method to set the size of sprite when rendering (hard code those values since you know what they are beforehand).

 ### `current_framerate`